Diocese of Durham: Archdeaconries and deaneries

 The diocese is divided into three archdeaconries, those of Auckland, Durham and Sunderland.

 Archdeacons of Sunderland

 The archdeaconry of Sunderland was created from the Durham archdeaconry on 1 March 1997 to acknowledge Sunderland's new status as a city.
 The first archdeacon was Frank White (from 1997 to 2002) who was elevated as Bishop of Brixworth in 2002.
 He was succeeded by Stuart Bain in 2002, who resigned to become Provost of Sunderland Minster on 17 March 2018.
-Bain was succeeded by Bob Cooper on 3 July 2018.
+Bain was succeeded by Bob Cooper on 3 July 2018 and Cooper left to become Dean of Guildford, effective 26 January 2025.
+Katherine Bagnall was collated Archdeacon of Sunderland on 30 September 2025.